ChrisMurphyOnline/airplane-test/README.md

 The amount of time the planes spend in the air is considered to be the amount of "power" used: you should be attempting to minimize power in addition to minimizing the time it takes to get all planes to their destinations.
 Additionally, if a plane stays on the ground after its departure time, this is considered a "delay"; you should attempt to minimize this value, too, but focus on getting all planes to their destinations as quickly as possible.

+#Setting Up
+One member of your team should [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) this repo so that your team can submit your solution.
+Other members of the team should work with that same fork.

+Then, [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) your forked repo (or just download the code) to your local computer so that you can work with the code and run the simulator.

+Once you have downloaded the code, open IntelliJ IDEA, select "Open" to open an existing project, and select the folder containing the files in this repo.

+IntelliJ should compile and build the code for you.

+#Implementing Your Solution